Emma Blackery

 Emma Louise Blackery (born 11 November 1991) is an English singer-songwriter, YouTuber, Twitch streamer, and author.
 Active since 2012, Blackery has garnered over a million subscribers on her YouTube channel and released two studio albums and six EPs.
 She has toured with Busted, and headlined tours for her debut studio album Villains, released on her RWG Records label in 2018.

-In 2025, Blackery's main YouTube channel had 1.23 million subscribers.
+In 2025, Blackery's main YouTube channel had 1.22 million subscribers.
 She performed and was a panelist at YouTube events (including Summer in the City and VidCon), and has contributed twice to the YouTube Rewind video series.
 Blackery's book, Feel Good 101: The Outsiders' Guide to a Happier Life, is based on her 2013 Feel Good 101 video series.

-As of 2025, amid a change of interest, and fears YouTube had become saturated, she focusses her efforts on her music and growing her Twitch channel, where twice weekly she streams 'Just Chatting', music, and gaming streams.
+As of 2025, amid a change of interest, and fears YouTube had become saturated, she focuses her efforts on her music and growing her Twitch channel, where twice weekly she streams 'Just Chatting', music, and gaming streams.